User Interface

 • Close Multiple Tabs >:

-• Close All But This: Closes all files except this file.
+• Close All BUT This: Closes all files, except this tab’s file.

 • Close All to the Left: Closes all files that are to the right of this file on the tab bar.